 Micromanaging gets in the way of productivity – but, you do want to know what’s going on with projects so that you can make informed plans.

 The solution is to create a self-supporting management system that bakes accountability checks right in.

-Schedule recurring meetings, use automated updates and rely on a project management platform (we use and highly recommend Basecamp for working remotely and for any team that wants to improve productivity and collaboration) to create a self-sustaining network of communication that keeps you informed about exactly what your employees are getting accomplished.
+Schedule recurring meetings, use automated updates and rely on a project management platform to create a self-sustaining network of communication that keeps you informed about exactly what your employees are getting accomplished.

 Here’s how to do it:

 - Group Meetings: Schedule weekly meetings with the entire team.
 Use these meetings to share status updates, source ideas, and discuss upcoming projects.
 Keep the meetings short, focused, and be sure to have a clear agenda for each meeting.

 - Use a project management tool.
 Choose one of the project management tools above to help you keep a high-level view of project progress.

 - End-of-Week Updates: Implement automated weekly check-ins.
 These check-ins should indicate the major tasks that were completed, any problems that arose, and priorities for the following week.
 We do this with all of our functional teams at crowdspring.